KevinBatdorf/pattern-css/readme.txt

 === Pattern CSS - Inline Block Styles ===
 Contributors:      kbat82
-Tags:              css, styles, inline, margin, pattern Tested up to:      6.6
+Tags:              css, styles, inline, margin, border Tested up to:      6.6
 Stable tag:        1.2.6
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Add optimized CSS styles to your blocks and synced patterns via a "Pattern CSS" settings panel.
-If you need CSS for blocks then this plugin's simple implimentation is perfect for you.
+Add CSS to your blocks and patterns right in the editor!

 == Description ==

 The missing inline CSS editor for blocks.
 Very powerful with synced patterns as well.
 And it pairs well with global styles.

+This plugin is perfect for beginners and clients looking to add some CSS for blocks without needing to create a child theme, or use a bloated plugin.

 = How to =
 - Every block will have a new "Pattern CSS" settings panel.
+- Open it and add any CSS.
+It will be scoped to the block.
-- To target a block, you must use the `[block]` selector.
+- To target the block directly, you must use the `[block]` selector.
 - To target any element *inside* the block, use the normal CSS selector.
 - Use `!important` to override your theme styles (use sparingly)

 = Features =
+- Powered by WebAssembly for fast and secure CSS parsing
 - Smart loading.
 Only loads the CSS when the block is present
-- No lock in.
-The styles are attached to the block attributes
+- The styles are attached to the block attributes
 - Scopes styles to the block so that parent/sibling blocks are not affected
 - It's fast.
-CSS is minified and optimized in the browser
+- CSS is minified and optimized
 - It's safe.
-Invalid, non-spec CSS is never persisted (validated via webassembly sandbox)
+Invalid, non-spec CSS is never persisted.
 - Supports reusable (synced or not-synced) patterns
 - See changes on the page as you make them
 - Combines adjacent rules (to decrease size)